jgomezcl/StepperTone/README.md

 The steppers must be driven by a driver with step/direction interface, such as the A4988 or the DRV8225.
 The implementation is based on the *micros()* and *millis()* functions.
 The code inside the *loop()* must be non-blocking.

-Tested with Arduino UNO but should work well in other platforms.
+Tested with Arduino UNO but should work in other platforms.

 ## Library usage
 ### Classes